 (a) ((For an ETC that receives support based only on factors other than the ETC's investment and expenses,)) The report must provide a substantive description of investments made and expenses paid with support from the federal high-cost fund.

 ((For ETCs that receive any support based on the ETC's investment and expenses, the report must provide a substantive description of investment and expenses, such as the NECA-1 report, the ETC will report as the basis for support from the federal high-cost fund.))
-The report must include the company's gross capital expenditures and maintenance expense in the preceding calendar year along with a description of major projects and affected exchanges.
+The report must include the company's gross capital expenditures and operating expenses made with federal high-cost support received by the ETC in the preceding calendar year along with a description of major projects and affected exchanges.
 A rate of return wireline ETC must also include a copy of its NECA-1 report for the preceding calendar year.

 (b) Every ETC must provide a substantive description of the benefits to consumers that resulted from the investments and expenses reported pursuant to (a) of this subsection.